Towns and Places:

 Cody and Rose, however, would make a fatal mistake when they refused to take on a man named Dr. W.C.
 Webb as a partner in their townsite venture.
 Unknown to them, Webb had the authority to establish town sites for the railroad, and before long, the “Big Creek Land Company” platted the town of Hays City, on the other side of the Big Creek, about a mile east of Rome.

 A rivalry at once sprang up between the two places, but the railroad company threw its support to Hays City, and Buffalo Bill Cody and William Rose were giving free lots away to anyone willing to build or erect a tent in the townsite.
 Many of the citizens and businesses of Rome soon moved to nearby Hays City to be closer to the railroad.
-When a cholera epidemic hit Rome in the late summer of 1867, any who remained, including Cody and Rose, left.
+When a cholera epidemic hit Rome in the late summer of 1867, anyone who remained, including Cody and Rose, left.
 A year later, there was nothing left of the town.

 The early history of Ellis County is primarily confined to Hays City, which was characterized by many incidents of frontier life, including those where guns played a conspicuous part.
 The first three Sheriffs of the county met with violent deaths.
-The first, Thomas Ganlon, met his death at the hands of outlaws; the second, Peter Lanahan, was killed when trying to quell and disturbance; and Sheriff Alexander Ramsy was killed while attempting to arrest two horse thieves.
+The first, Thomas Ganlon, met his death at the hands of outlaws; the second, Peter Lanahan, was killed when trying to quell a disturbance; and Sheriff Alexander Ramsy was killed while attempting to arrest two horse thieves.

 Another sheriff during these early days of Hays City was Wild Bill Hickok, who was employed as a “special marshal” to try to tame the lawless city.
 However, during his tenure, Hickok got a little carried away with his gun, killing soldiers and two citizens and wounding several others.
 After killing the soldiers, Hickok fled Hays City to evade the military authorities and was next heard of at Abilene.

 At a special election in April 1870, Hays City was made the permanent county seat.
 Settlement of the county was slow, but in 1872, a small colony from Ohio was located near Walker, in the eastern part of the county.
 These folks were soon followed by two more groups of settlers, one from Pennsylvania and one from New York.
-The same year an Englishman named George Grant purchased 50,000 acres of land from the railroad company, intending to colonize it with English farmers.
+The same year, an Englishman named George Grant purchased 50,000 acres of land from the railroad company, intending to colonize it with English farmers.
 During the next two years, some 300 Englishmen, several of them with their families, immigrated to the area.

 The grasshopper scourge of 1874 caused many of the settlers to leave the county, but in the three years beginning with 1875, a large number of Russian immigrants came to take the places of those who had left.